-For proposals that are "hypothesis-driven", you should formulate a hypothesis that you believe is the most likely answer to the question.
+proposals -thateare y b y p o h b e s d s f o r mul a t e the most likely answer to the question.
 In order to identify the most likely answer you must identify and weigh a number of possible answers to your question.
 Evaluation of the relative quality of the answers requires sophisticated interpretation of previous work, evaluation of the relative weights of current conflicting observations, extension by analogy to other systems, and a good deal of intuition.
 The synthesis of these components into a logical argument must also be convincingly and concisely presented in the Background section.

 Undoubtedly, in formulating your hypothesis you will need to make certain assumptions about your problem.
 It is essential that you recognize these assumptions.
 A valuable exercise is to rank your assumptions based on how critical they are to your hypothesis and to list, in two columns, arguments that support and contest your interpretation.
 Spend time acquiring information about the most important assumptions and always be extremely critical.
 Quite frequently, entire scientific disciplines encounter roadblocks due to collective acceptance of improper assumptions.
-For example, until the 1950's proteins were thought to be the carrier of genetic information, not DNA.
-The entire field of genetics had assumed that DNA, a simple polymer of only four central building blocks, could never encode the genetic diversity necessary to produce complex organisms.
+For example, t h e 1950's proteins until thoug The entire field of genetics had assumed that DNA, a simple polymer of only four central building blocks, could never encode the genetic diversity necessary to produce complex organisms.
 Recognition of DNA as the transmitter of genetic information was hailed as a scientific breakthrough and is central to the entire field of genetics and molecular biology.
-Major advances ("scientific breakthroughs") often occur when someone successfully challenges a universally believed assumption that turns out to be invalid.
+Major advances ("scien thirfoiw q h lsr") a kotf ten occur when someone believed assumption that turns out to be invalid.